-Tiwani Contemporary is one of a growing number of galleries in London, New York and beyond that specialise in representing ‘African art’, a geographical tag that seems to influence our expectations of an artist’s work much more so than other places of origin.
-However, since being established in 2011, Tiwani Contemporary has admirably focused on internationally presenting artists from Africa and its diaspora based on the strength of their practice rather than any sense of ‘otherness’.
+Tiwani Contemporary is one of a growing number of galleries in London, New York and beyond that specialise in representing ‘African art’: a geographical tag that seems to influence our expectations of an artist’s work much more than any other place of origin.
+However since being established in 2011, Tiwani Contemporary has admirably focused on presenting artists from Africa and its diaspora based on the strength of their practice, rather than any sense of ‘otherness’.

-The gallery’s most recent signing is this month’s artist to watch Gareth Nyandoro, a Zimbabwean artist known for is large works on paper that spill out of their two-dimensional frame and into larger installations on the floor around them.
-Having studied in his native country, he has quickly established himself on the global stage, representing his country at the 56th Venice Biennale, a completing residency at the Rijksakademie in Amsterdam last year and soon to be exhibiting at Modern Art Oxford as part of their Kaleidoscope 50th anniversary celebrations.
+The gallery’s most recent signing is Gareth Nyandoro, this month’s artist to watch.
+The Zimbabwean artist is known for his large works on paper that spill out of their two-dimensional frame and into larger installations on the floor around them.
+Having studied in his native country, he has quickly established himself on the global stage, representing his country at the 56th Venice Biennale, completing a residency at the Rijksakademie in Amsterdam last year and soon to be exhibiting at Modern Art Oxford as part of their Kaleidoscope 50th anniversary celebrations.

 What has caught our attention in his latest show is the way he presents the street life and iconography of his home city, moving freely between styles including partial abstraction, collage techniques and etching.
 He is not an artist to exoticise his work for a western market and refers to this very ‘African’ context without being defined by it.